 You’ll still get around 2 kilometers of range with the controller, in addition to the much better tactile feedback that seems to be much more intuitive than smartphone controlling via Parrot’s Freeflight app.
 And that’s why, boys and girls, I sincerely recommend you buy the bundle that includes Sky Controller.
-In that case, you’ll be proud owner of best drone under $1000 !
+In that case, you’ll be a proud owner of the best drone under $1000!

 8. GoPro Karma

 Did you guys know that GoPro, the world’s most popular action camera brand, has made an entrance into the drone market?
 Their drone is called Karma and is meant to be a direct competitor to DJI Mavic Pro.
 As you can see, DJI Mavic Pro is 1st and GoPro Karma is 8th… so it cannot be said the folks over at GoPro were happy with how things played out.
 But still, is Karma really a bitch or are we talking about a solid drone here?